Aniello Dellacroce: Career

 In the late 1930s, Dellacroce joined the Mangano crime family, forerunner of the Gambino family, and soon became involved with underboss Albert Anastasia.
 After the disappearance of longtime boss Vincent Mangano, Anastasia became family boss and promoted Dellacroce to capo.
 Some Gambino members nicknamed him "the Polack", a nickname never used within his earshot.

 Dellacroce later became mentor to John Gotti.
 Dellacroce bought the Ravenite Social Club in Little Italy, which soon became a popular Gambino social club and Dellacroce's headquarters.
 On October 25, 1957, gunmen murdered Anastasia in a Manhattan hotel barbershop.
 Carlo Gambino took over the family.

 In 1965, Gambino removed the aging Joseph Biondo from his underboss position and appointed Dellacroce to replace him.
+In September 1966 he was arrested along with twelve others after attending the La Stella Restaurant meeting.
+All thirteen men were arrested and charged with "consorting with known criminals", each had bail set at $100,000.
+The sum total of their bail, $1,300,000, was paid the next day by a bail bondsman with no collateral.
+They were subsequently released.

 According to records from the Knapp Commission, which investigated police corruption in a number of industries beginning in 1970, Dellacroce and other mobsters were involved in after-hours bars that catered to homosexuals in the West Village, Manhattan.

 In 1971, Dellacroce was sentenced to one year in state prison on contempt charges for refusing to answer grand jury questions about organized crime.
 On May 2, 1972, Dellacroce was indicted on federal tax evasion charges.
 In return for labor peace, the Yankee Plastics Company of New York gave Dellacroce 22,500 stock shares worth $112,500.
 He was indicted on a failure to pay federal income tax on these stocks.
 In March 1973, Dellacroce was convicted of tax evasion and sentenced to five years in prison and fined $15,000.